Image Credit: Natalia Deriabina / Shutterstock.com

 - Seeing and hearing the fetal heartbeat.

-- Capturing images of the baby which bond the family and friends with the baby before birth.
+- Capturing images of the baby, which bonds the family and friends with the baby before birth.

 - Expensive machinery.

 - Volume data acquired may be lower-quality in the presence of fetal movements of any kind, which will affect all later planes of viewing.